 The law places certain restrictions on how a local utility may spend system development fee revenue.
 The restrictions differ depending on the methodology used to calculate the fee schedule.

-If the local unit uses the incremental/marginal cost method either by itself or as part of a combined method, the fee proceeds may only be used to:
+If the local unit uses the incremental/marginal cost method, the fee proceeds may only be used to:

 - Pay the costs of a new facility or the expansion of capacity of an existing facility that is necessitated by and attributable to the new development.
 Costs are limited to the following: construction costs, surveying and engineering fees, land acquisition costs, principal and interest on bonds, notes, or other obligations issued by or on behalf of the local unit (hereinafter “borrowings”) to finance construction, land acquisition or surveying and engineering costs.